parrt/msds692/notes/scraping.md

 ## Reddit

 Ok, so Hacker News might shut us down.
 As a back up, you can scan [reddit news](https://www.reddit.com/r/all).
-By inspecting a link on that page with the browser (using developer tools), it looks like links have `class="title may-blank outbound"`:
+By inspecting a link on that page with the browser (using developer tools), it looks like links have `class="title may-blank outbound"` or just `class="title may-blank"`:

 ```html
 <a class="title may-blank outbound "